rnag/dataclass-wizard/README.rst

    :target: https://pepy.tech/project/dataclass-wizard
    :alt: Downloads per Month

-**Dataclass Wizard** is a fast, well-tested serialization library for Python dataclasses.
+**Dataclass Wizard** is a fast, well-tested serialization library for Python dataclasses with automatic type conversion and support for JSON, YAML, TOML, and environment variables.

 -------------------